 Each submission shall include:

-• Completed perFORM 2015 energy verification tool demonstrating that the submitted design achieves a net zero balance between energy consumption and onsite energy generation.
+- Completed perFORM 2016 energy verification tool (coming soon) demonstrating that the submitted design achieves a net zero balance between energy consumption and onsite energy generation.

-1st Board: Site and first floor plan.
-Perspectives Narrative (400 word maximum) describing how the entry meets the energy and design goals of the competition (see “Jury & Judging Criteria” below.)
+- 1st Board: Site and first floor plan.
+Perspectives.
+Narrative (400 word maximum) describing how the entry meets the energy, design, and community goals of the competition (see “Jury & Judging Criteria” below.)

 2nd Board: Upper floor plans and roof plan.